burhanr13/gbemu/README.md

 # gbemu

-An emulator for the Game Boy, a handheld game console from the 1990s.
-Currently many games are playable with full graphics and audio support.
+An emulator for the Game Boy and Game Boy Color.
+Most games should be playable with full color graphics and audio support.

 ## Task List/Features